jlonge4/AppointmentSchedulingGUI/JoshLongeneckerC195/README.txt

-Josh Longenecker
+Josh Longenecker jlonge4@wgu.edu
 *********************************************
-Scheduling application for WGU C195
+Title and Purpose: Scheduling application for WGU C195 whose purpose is to create, read update, and delete customers and appointments that are maintained in an sql database.
 *********************************************
 IntelliJ IDEA 2021.1.1 (Community Edition)
 Build #IC-211.7142.45, built on April 30, 2021